 Claire was born and raised in Kingston, Ontario, and received her Bachelor of Arts degree from the University of British Columbia, Vancouver.
-In 1998, after traveling throughout Europe, Claire studied and then worked as a faculty member at Herstmonceux Castle in the UK.
+In 1998 after traveling throughout Europe, Claire studied and then worked as a faculty member at Herstmonceux Castle in the UK.
 She then moved to Vail to work for the World Alpine Ski Championships, and subsequently worked for the Vail Valley Foundation.
 Claire still volunteers for the VVF, leading the on-hill signage volunteers for the annual Birds of Prey World Cup Ski races in Beaver Creek.
-In 2006, she joined Claggett/Rey Gallery as the Director of Lougheed Studio and Director of Administration for 10 years, until moving briefly to Minnesota.
-The Colorado mountains beckoned her back to Vail, and Claire returned, working for Art Advisory Service, serving as Business and Project Manager, procuring and installing artwork for luxury hotel projects.
+In 2006, she joined Claggett/Rey Gallery as the Director of Lougheed Studio and served as Director of Administration for 10 years until moving briefly to Minnesota.
+The Colorado mountains beckoned her back to Vail, and Claire returned, working for Art Advisory Service as Business and Project Manager, procuring and installing artwork for luxury hotel projects.
 When she is not deep in the throes of a special project at Knapp Ranch, she enjoys traveling, volunteering, skiing, biking, sailing and camping with her husband, Matt, and their dog, Walter.

 Steven grew up in Bronx, New York.
-He graduated with a Bachelor’s degree in Environmental Science and Geology from the University at Albany in New York and has completed certificate programs in Medical Botany at the New York Botanical Garden and Food Handler from ServeSafe National Restaurant Association.
+He graduated with a Bachelor’s degree in Environmental Science and Geology from the University at Albany in New York, and has completed certificate programs in Medical Botany at the New York Botanical Garden as well as Food Handler from ServeSafe National Restaurant Association.
 He brings a wide breadth of experience to the Farm at Knapp Ranch including working as a Farm Management Teacher at Project EATS, incorporating horticulture therapy practices as Health Educator for the New York Department of Education, conducting fresh food tastings and cooking demonstrations as Market Manager for Down To Earth Farmers Markets, and working as Head Hemp Farmer at Blue Forest Farms and Colorado Hemp Projects in Longmont, Colorado.
 Outside of his passion for growing delicious healthy food, he loves spending time with his son, James, and paragliding.

 Director of Estate Operations

 Carmen was born and raised in Milwaukee, Wisconsin, and moved to Vail, Colorado in 1990.
 She began her career in the Vail Valley opening hotels for the Hyatt Corporation.
-She worked in construction management and wrote construction loans for First Bank of Vail, before starting her own property management business in 2002, Albert Incorporated.
+She also worked in construction management and wrote construction loans for First Bank of Vail, before starting her own property management business in 2002, Albert Incorporated.
 Before joining Knapp Ranch as Director of Estate Operations, Carmen managed 23 homes, a ranch in McCoy and a Homeowners Association for Cattleman’s Ranch in Lake Creek, Colorado.
 Carmen and her husband Daniel reside at Knapp Ranch with their three dogs.
 Carmen loves to garden, bike, Nordic ski, and hike.